-Human activities discharge a huge amount of pollutants and greenhouse gas into the environment, causing climate change and adverse effects on human health and ecosystem.
-This field includes: the development of integrated assessment models of environment and their application to policy, analysis of long-range transport of air pollutants in the Asian region, the investigation of the detail mechanism of toxicity of environmental pollutants, epidemiology of environmental health effects.
+Human activities discharge a huge amount of pollutants and greenhouse gases into the environment, causing climate change, and adverse effects on human health and ecosystem.
+This field includes: the development of integrated assessment models of environment and mainly to support policy making, analysis of long-range transport of air pollutants in the Asian region, the investigation of the detail mechanism of toxicity of environmental pollutants, epidemiology of environmental health effects.